 There are currently several different standards that are being developed for security tokens.
 These standards include DS (Securitize), ERC-1404 (Tokensoft), Ravencoin (Ravencoin), R-Token (Harbor), ST-20 (Polymath), and S3 (OpenFinance).
 These securities tokens are being developed with more functionality than generic ERC-20 tokens.

 Companies are also offering internet platforms and software for the issuance of non-tokenized securities under the SEC Rule 506(c) and Regulation Crowdfunding exemptions.
 These internet platforms include SeedInvest and StartEngine.
-Companies can also can utilize software, such as Carta, to manage their cap tables.
+Companies can also can utilize software, such as Carta, Certent and KoreConx, to manage their cap tables.
 The startup, Liquifi, is engaged in the development of software that will permit companies to both manage their cap tables and provide for liquidity to their stockholders.

 Several startups — such as OpenFinance and tZERO - have launched SEC-registered alternative trading systems ("ATS") to permit the trading of securities tokens in compliance with U.S. securities laws.
 An ATS is a trading system that meets the definition of “exchange” under federal securities laws, but is not required to register as a national securities exchange, pursuant to the exemption provided under Rule 3a1-1(a)(2) of the Securities Exchange Act.
 To operate under this exemption, an ATS must (i) register as a broker-dealer, (ii) file an initial operation report with the SEC on Form ATS prior to commencing operations, (iii) comply with FINRA reporting requirements, and (iv) comply with the additional requirements of SEC Regulation ATS.
+A list of registered ATS exchanges is set forth on this SEC website.

 In addition, several startups have acquired or formed broker-dealer affiliates that are licensed with the SEC and FINRA.
 These include Coinbase (which acquired Keystone Capital Corporation), Circle (which acquired SI Securities, LLC and its affiliate, SeedInvest), Harbor (which formed Harbor Square Investments), StartEngine (which formed StartEngine Primary LLC to facilitate Regulation A offerings), and Chainstone Labs (which formed Watchdog Capital LLC).